7 Steps to Measuring the Success of a Feature

 7 Steps to Measuring the Success of a Feature Large

 Your latest update has hit the App Store — you’re excited for your users to try out your new feature that you’ve spent months working on.
-How do you measure the impact of your new feature?
+How do you of your new feature?
 Are people using it?
 Is it improving your user experience and affecting your company’s bottom line?

 To determine whether or not a feature is having the intended impact, you need to look at your user data…but where to start?
 We’ve put together a 7 step framework to help you analyze the impact of your new feature.